Sourdough Naan Bread

 (for approximately 8 pieces of naan bread)

-THE MAIN DOUG
+THE MAIN DOUGH

 • 300 g white all-purpose or T 500 flour